k-ankobia/CV/README.md

 #### Adaptive learning
-- Work autonomously and take initiative to Self-learn python, javascript, C to deliver weekend/ electronics projects.
+- Work autonomously - demonstrated by my taking initiatite to to Self-learn python, javascript, C to deliver electronics projects & build automation tools.
 - Enjoy working in a collaborative environment where new ideas are valued.
 - Language agnostic and can apply software patterns/principles in rails, javascript, react to deliver makers academy projects.
 - Passion to learn exciting modern technologies with an experience working with web development stack and hardware electronics.